Lilly in Cambria County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Lilly's resistance to the Klan's demonstrations proved to be the beginning of the end of the Klan's advance in the north-eastern United States.

 Erected 2008 by Lilly-Washington Historical Society.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Robert E. Peary (approx. 2.7 miles away); Loretto (approx. 2.7 miles away); Admiral Peary Park (approx. 2.7 miles away); Allegheny Portage Railroad Plane No. 2 (approx. 3.3 miles away); Portage Railroad (approx. 3.4 miles away); Cresson Tuberculosis Sanatorium (approx. 3.7 miles away); Lemon House (approx. 4.2 miles away); a different marker also named The Lemon House (approx. 4.3 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Plane No. 4 - Allegheny Portage Railroad (approx. 0.2 miles away); The Coal Miner (approx. 0.4 miles away); Robert E. Peary (approx. 2.7 miles away); Loretto (approx. 2.7 miles away); Admiral Peary Park (approx. 2.7 miles away); Allegheny Portage Railroad Plane No. 2 (approx. 3.3 miles away); Portage Railroad (approx. 3.4 miles away); Cresson Tuberculosis Sanatorium (approx. 3.7 miles away).
+Touch for a list and map of all markers in Lilly.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 25, 2010, by Stephen of Harrisburg, Pennsylvania.
-This page has been viewed 972 times since then.
-Photo 1. submitted on December 25, 2010, by Stephen of Harrisburg, Pennsylvania. • Craig Swain was the editor who published this page.
+This page was last revised on May 3, 2020.
+It was originally submitted on December 25, 2010, by Stephen of Harrisburg, Pennsylvania.
+This page has been viewed 1,026 times since then and 28 times this year.
+Photos: 1. submitted on May 3, 2020, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+2. submitted on December 25, 2010, by Stephen of Harrisburg, Pennsylvania.
+3. submitted on May 3, 2020, by Mike Wintermantel of Pittsburgh, Pennsylvania. • Craig Swain was the editor who published this page.